planit-group/Rplanit/README.md

 ## Installation
-Note: it is assumed that the camputer is connected to the web...

 ### Ubuntu (12.04 64bit)
 * The following libraries need to be installed from the Ubuntu repository (from the terminal shell prompt):